vk-cs/docs-public/docs/en/main/additionals/start/legal/contributor/contributor.md

 4.1.
 The Contributor hereby represents and warrant to VK that as at the date of this Agreement and each date of the Contribution provision:

-4.1.1.The Contributor has full legal capacity and has all the rights required to execute and perform this Agreement.
+4.1.1.
+The Contributor has full legal capacity and has all the rights required to execute and perform this Agreement.
 Where the Contributor is a legal entity or an individual entrepreneur, the Contributor warrants to VK that the individual who acts on its behalf to execute and performs this Agreement has all the required powers and authorities to execute and perform this Agreement.

-4.1.2.The Contributions provided by the Contributor to VK are developed (created) by the Contributor, except for the Contributions or parts of Contributions, the exclusive rights to which belong to other parties (the Rightholders), but which, by the direct expression of will of such Rightholders, may be distributed freely without the Rightholders approval or payment of fees (free libraries, etc.), and the Contributor uses (and provides to VK) such Contributions legally;
+4.1.2.
+The Contributions provided by the Contributor to VK are developed (created) by the Contributor, except for the Contributions or parts of Contributions, the exclusive rights to which belong to other parties (the Rightholders), but which, by the direct expression of will of such Rightholders, may be distributed freely without the Rightholders approval or payment of fees (free libraries, etc.), and the Contributor uses (and provides to VK) such Contributions legally;

-4.1.3.The Contributions are not encumbered with any rights of third parties, including the rights of the Contributor's employer;
+4.1.3.
+The Contributions are not encumbered with any rights of third parties, including the rights of the Contributor's employer;

-4.1.4.The Contributor has the consent of the authors and Rightholders of the results of intellectual activity included in the Contributions, to use them in all the ways specified in this Agreement; and VK is not prevented from the use of the Contributions which include such intellectual property;
+4.1.4.
+The Contributor has the consent of the authors and Rightholders of the results of intellectual activity included in the Contributions, to use them in all the ways specified in this Agreement; and VK is not prevented from the use of the Contributions which include such intellectual property;

-4.1.5.the use of the Contributions under this Agreement shall not infringe any intellectual property rights or other rights or legitimate interests of third parties, including the Contributor employers.
+4.1.5. the use of the Contributions under this Agreement shall not infringe any intellectual property rights or other rights or legitimate interests of third parties, including the Contributor employers.

 The Contributor agrees and acknowledges that VK unconditionally relies on the representations and warranties given by the Contributor in Section 4.1 hereof, and such representations and warranties are material for VK.